 The assistance titles of the Social Security Act require that the Mississippi Department of Human Services establish safeguards which restrict the use or disclosure of information concerning applicants and recipients of TANF, Medicaid, Child Support or Social Services to purposes directly connected with the administration of the programs.
-These regulations also specify that information may be shared with programs administered under Titles IV-A, IV-D, IV-E, IV-F, XVI, XIX and XX, and any federal or federally assisted program which provides assistance, in cash or in-kind, or services directly to individuals on the basis of need.
-The State statutes prescribe that the Mississippi Department of Human Services shall establish rules and regulations restricting the use of disclosure of information records, papers, files and communications concerning applicants and recipients to purposes directly connected with the administration of the program.
+45 C.F.R. section 303.21(d) limits the disclosure of confidential information to state agencies as necessary to assist them to carry out their responsibilities under programs funded under Titles IV-A, IV-D, IV-E, IV-F (Grants to States for Aid and Services to Needy Families with Children and for Child-Welfare Services), XVI (Supplemental Security Income), XIX (Grants to States for Medical Assistance Programs), XX (State Children's Health Insurance Program), XXI, or the SNAP program, and any federal or federally assisted program which provides assistance, in cash or in-kind, or services directly to individuals on the basis of need.
+Additionally, the State statutes prescribe that the Mississippi Department of Human Services shall establish rules and regulations restricting the use of disclosure of information records, papers, files and communications concerning applicants and recipients to purposes directly connected with the administration of the program.